chpc-uofu/OOD-apps-v3/jupyter_app/README.md

 An interactive app designed for Open OnDemand that launches a Jupyter server on a CHPC infrastructure.

-CHPC modifications include local cluster and Linux host adapter settings and custom Python environment entry.
+CHPC modifications include local cluster and Linux host adapter settings, choice of Jupyter Notebook or Lab, and custom Python environment entry.

 Most content below is from the original [OSC app](https://github.com/OSC/bc_osc_jupyter).